AnnaTykhomyrova/Smart-TODO-List/README.md

 # Smart TODO list

 It's a midterm group project in [Lighthouse Labs](https://www.lighthouselabs.ca/).
-This project was created by [Anna Tykhomyrova](https://github.com/AnnaTykhomyrova), [Aidan Chase](https://github.com/Aidanchase) and [Vishnu Chennuru](https://github.com/vishnuchen) in 5 days.
+This project was created by [me](https://github.com/AnnaTykhomyrova), [Aidan Chase](https://github.com/Aidanchase) and [Vishnu Chennuru](https://github.com/vishnuchen) in 5 days.
 We have used Knex, Wolfram Alpha API and PostgreSQL.

 ## Description